All Parties Hurriyat Conference: Criticism and controversies

-Relations with Pakistani ISI
+Relations with Pakistan and Afghanistan

 Sheikh Mustafa Kamal, a senior leader of the Jammu & Kashmir National Conference and son of Sheikh Abdullah criticised Hurriyat leader Syed Ali Shah Geelani for working on "dictations" given by Pakistan.
 He accused Geelani of being "a double agent" on "the payroll of Pakistan's ISI".

 Kamal said "Geelani has tried to 'ignite and incite' people by 'hollow slogans and destructive emotionalism', whenever even a Pakistani clerk comes to India and summons this ex-lawmaker(Geelani), he rushes to Delhi to take dictation about how to ensure that uncertainty prevails in the state."

 Pakistan also openly supported Geelani and Hurriyat, and representatives have had several meetings with Hurriyat leaders.
 A three-member delegation from the Pakistan High Commission led by Abdul Basit met Geelani at his Malviya Nagar residence in March 2015.
 Pakistan High Commissioner Abdul Basit assured Geelani of complete support conveying that the country's stand on Kashmir remains unchanged despite the regime change in New Delhi.
 Basit also invited Geelani for a Pakistan Day function on 23 March.
 The Pakistan High Commission in New Delhi, ritually invites pro-separatist leadership of Jammu and Kashmir for the function every year.

 Indian media vehicles reported that Geelani and Hurriyat are paying local unemployed young men to stage protests.
 According to them, arrested participants confessed being paid Rs 400($6–7) every Friday.

 Police said the money is being raised locally by Hurriyat hardliner Syed Ali Shah Geelani's followers.
 Most of the money comes from fruit markets and saw mills, Pakistan-based LeT terrorists also participate in stone peltings, the police said.